Windows 7: Launch of Windows Vista and the Windows 7 Project

+Demonstrations and betas

 At PDC 2008, Microsoft demonstrated Windows 7 with its reworked taskbar.
 On December 27, 2008, the Windows 7 Beta was leaked onto the Internet via BitTorrent.
 According to a performance test by ZDNet, Windows 7 Beta beat both Windows XP and Windows Vista in several key areas, including boot and shutdown time and working with files, such as loading documents.
 Other areas did not beat XP, including PC Pro benchmarks for typical office activities and video editing, which remain identical to Vista and slower than XP.
 On January 7, 2009, the x64 version of the Windows 7 Beta (build 7000) was leaked onto the web, with some torrents being infected with a trojan.
 At CES 2009, Microsoft CEO Steve Ballmer announced the Windows 7 Beta, build 7000, had been made available for download to MSDN and TechNet subscribers in the format of an ISO image.
 The stock wallpaper of the beta version contained a digital image of the Betta fish.

+Release candidate and launch of Windows 7

 The release candidate, build 7100, became available for MSDN and TechNet subscribers, and Connect Program participants on April 30, 2009.
 On May 5, 2009, it became available to the general public, although it had also been leaked onto the Internet via BitTorrent.
 The release candidate was available in five languages and expired on June 1, 2010, with shutdowns every two hours starting March 1, 2010.
 Microsoft stated that Windows 7 would be released to the general public on October 22, 2009, less than three years after the launch of its predecessor.
 Microsoft released Windows 7 to MSDN and Technet subscribers on August 6, 2009.
 Microsoft announced that Windows 7, along with Windows Server 2008 R2, was released to manufacturing in the United States and Canada on July 22, 2009.
 Windows 7 build 7600.16385.090713-1255, which was compiled on July 13, 2009, was declared the final RTM build after passing all Microsoft's tests internally.
+Windows 7 was finally released globally to general availability on October 22, 2009.